Zadag/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple rock paper scissors game played against a computer.
+A rock paper scissors game played against a computer.